eth-vaw-glaciology/course-101-0250-00/website/lecture10.md

 ## Project submission

-Submission deadline for the project is XXX.
+Submission deadline for the project is **December 23, 2021 -- 23h59 CET**.

 Final submission timestamp is enforced upon tagging the v1.0.0 version release of your repository.
 See [GitHub docs](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) for infos.

+Also, add the last commit HSA to [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=15755#section-10) as for the exercises.

 ## Project grading